Rocketstradingco/RTCObott/README.md

    ```bash
    python run.py
    ```
+   By default Flask debugging is disabled.
+Set `FLASK_DEBUG=1` in your `.env` if you need live reload during development.
 5. If the bot exits immediately, check `debug.log` for a message about `DISCORD_TOKEN`.
 Ensure your `.env` file contains a valid token.